KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials-Article.md

 ## Controller

 ``KeyboardInputViewController`` is the most essential type in the library.
-See the <doc:Getting-Started-Article> guide on how to use it to access a bunch of additional ``KeyboardInputViewController/services``, ``KeyboardInputViewController/state``, and lifecycle functions like ``KeyboardInputViewController/viewWillSetupKeyboardView()``.
+See the <doc:Getting-Started-Guide> guide on how to use it to access a bunch of additional ``KeyboardInputViewController/services``, ``KeyboardInputViewController/state``, and lifecycle functions like ``KeyboardInputViewController/viewWillSetupKeyboardView()``.

 You can override controller functions to customize its behavior.
 By delegating the responsibility of certain operations to its ``KeyboardInputViewController/services`` and ``KeyboardInputViewController/state``, you can avoid having to rely on the controller for most operations.